PatilShreyas/compose-report-to-html/README.md

 ```

 ### 3. Generate report

+Make sure to generate Compose compiler metrics and reports as mentioned [here](https://github.com/androidx/androidx/blob/androidx-main/compose/compiler/design/compiler-metrics.md) or [this good read article by Chris Banes](https://chris.banes.dev/composable-metrics/).
+These files are then needed to this CLI utility to feed the data.

 To generate the report, provide details related to app, metric and report files and output directory.